PendalF89/currencyconverter/plugin/readme.txt

 = 0.3.0 =

-Improved uninstaller and supporting of translations.
+Improved uninstaller, plugin settings screen and supporting of translations.

 = 0.1.0 =